agagotowiec/simply-food-app/my-app/README.md

 npm run dev
 ```

-Then, log in to see content:
+Then paste below credentials to see the content:

 ```bash
 username: testUser